-In this article we will create the COUNTIF function in Excel for non empty cells.
+In this article, you will create the formula in Excel for non empty cells.
 You will learn how to count non blank cells.

-Before doing that I will explain the basics about the COUNTIF formula.
+Before doing that I will explain the basics about the COUNTIF function.

 The Syntax of the COUNTIF formula is: